 Some American critics say that the yuan is still at least 20 per cent undervalued [Getty Images]

-Labelling China a currency manipulator would enrage Beijing just as Washington is looking for their help on major global initiatives.
+Labelling China a currency manipulator would enrage the Chinese just as the US administration is looking for their help on major global initiatives.

-On the other hand, postponing the decision could damage the struggling Democratic Party in the lead-up to congressional elections on November 2.
+On the other hand, failing to take a decision, or postponing it, could damage the US president’s struggling Democratic Party in the lead-up to congressional elections on November 2.

 By late on Friday, the yuan was at 6.64 – its strongest rate against the dollar since the government set up the current currency regime in 1993.